nutratech/blog/2026/07/matrix-set-reconciliation/+page.md

 may see precisely the same data issue as your first (Cinny); similarly, even after a cache clear and initial sync, the issue can sometimes stay.

+On the other hand, clients can also sometimes maintain perfect caches.
+Especially during development, when code is being tested and tweaked by developers and run locally, it is likely that the client cache needs clearing.
+If the client developer is testing on a personal account with may rooms, a fresh initial sync won't be fast, and a quicker reconciliation mechanism would likely be welcome (this is just a developer experience consideration, we will discuss the end-user experience a bit more below).

 <!-- markdownlint-disable MD024 -->

 ### How set reconciliation can help